Cloudflare Access determines who can reach your application by applying the Access policies you configure.

 Service Auth rules enforce authentication flows that do not require an identity provider IdP login, such as service tokens and mutual TLS.

 |Service Auth||Include||Valid certificate|

 Rules work like logical operators.
 They help you define which categories of users your policy will affect.
-Each policy needs at least an Include rule; you can set as many rules as you need.

 |The Include rule is similar to an OR logical operator.
 In case more than one Include rule is specified, users need to meet only one of the criteria.||The Exclude rule works like a NOT logical operator.
 A user meeting any Exclusion criteria will not be allowed access to the application.||The Require rule works like an AND logical operator.
 A user must meet all specified Require rules to be allowed access.|